skx/overseer/README.md

 * VNC
 * XMPP

-(The existing protocol-handlers can be found beneath the top-level [protocols/](protocols/) directory in this repository.)
+(The implementation of the protocol-handlers can be found beneath the top-level [protocols/](protocols/) directory in this repository.)

-Tests to be carried out are defined in a simple format which has the general
+Tests to be executed are defined in a simple text-based format which has the general form:
-form:

-     $target must run $service [with $option_name $option_value] ..
+     $TARGET must run $SERVICE [with $OPTION_NAME $VALUE] ..

-You can see what the available tests look like in [the example test-file](input.txt), and the protocol-handlers are also self-documenting which means you can view sample usage via:
+You can see what the available tests look like in [the sample test-file](input.txt), and for reference each of the available protocol-handlers are self-documenting which means you can view example usage of each test via:

-     ~$ overseer examples [filter]
+     ~$ overseer examples [pattern]

-All of the protocol-tests transparently support both IPv4 and IPv6 hosts, although you may disable either address family if you prefer.
+All of the protocol-tests transparently support testing IPv4 and IPv6 targets, although you may globally disable either address family if you prefer.